-- ✓ serving as a liaison between their organization and KFACC, promoting two-way communication, and sharing information on an ongoing basis; - ✓ reviewing materials distributed prior to or between meetings; - ✓ responding to requests for input or feedback via email in accordance with identified timelines: - ✓ sending regrets if unable to attend a meeting or identifying and sending an alternate representative or forwarding comments, suggestions and input regarding relevant agenda items to the chair or coordinator prior to scheduled meeting; - sharing agendas, minutes and other KFACC materials with alternate representative on a regular and ongoing basis in order to ensure that s/he can make informed decisions and apply her/his agency's vote in a responsible manner in those instances when s/he attends a KFACC meeting on behalf of the designated representative; - ✓ updating the chair if her/his alternate will be attending a meeting on her/his behalf or ensuring that the alternate will introduce her/him self as such at the beginning of the KFACC meeting; - ✓ reviewing and contributing to website content in consideration of agency mandate and activities, and with attention to sub-committee involvement, upcoming educational events, etc.; and - - ✓ serving on one or more sub-committees in accordance with their interests and availability and/or recruiting suitable sub-committee members from their organization.
+- Serving as a liaison between their organization and KFACC, promoting two-way communication, and sharing information on an ongoing basis; - Reviewing materials distributed prior to or between meetings; - Responding to requests for input or feedback via email in accordance with identified timelines; - Sending regrets if unable to attend a meeting or identifying and sending an alternate representative - or - forwarding comments, suggestions and input regarding relevant agenda items to the chair or coordinator prior to scheduled meeting; - Sharing agendas, minutes and other KFACC materials with alternate representative on a regular and ongoing basis in order to ensure that she/he/they can make informed decisions and apply her/his/their agency's vote in a responsible manner in those instances when she/he/they attends a KFACC meeting on behalf of the designated representative; - Updating the chair if her/his/their alternate will be attending a meeting on her/his/their behalf or ensuring that the alternate will introduce her/him/them self as such at the beginning of the KFACC meeting; - Reviewing and contributing to social media content in consideration of agency mandate and activities, and with attention to sub-committee involvement, upcoming educational events, etc.; - and - - Serving on one or more sub-committees in accordance with their interests and availability and/or recruiting suitable sub-committee members from their organization.

-In the event that a member agency does not participate in or contribute to KFACC activities for a six (6) month period, the chair or her/his designate will contact the agency representative, or the executive director in those instances when the designated representative is not the executive director, to discuss and confirm the agency's interest in maintaining their membership.
+In the event that a member agency does not participate in or contribute to KFACC activities for a six (6) month period, the chair or her/his/their designate will contact the agency representative, or the executive director in those instances when the designated representative is not the executive director, to discuss and confirm the agency's interest in maintaining their membership.

-For the purpose of these Terms of Reference, participation or contribution includes but is not necessarily limited to: attendance at regular and special meetings; attendance at sub-committee or work group meetings; submitting input and feedback via email; and/or participating in ongoing discussions on KFACC's website.
+For the purpose of these Terms of Reference, participation or contribution includes but is not necessarily limited to: attendance at regular and special meetings; attendance at subcommittee or work group meetings; submitting input and feedback via email; and/or participating in ongoing discussions on KFACC's website.